Does this test have other names?

 What is this test?

 This test checks for an infection from the Yersinia bacteria.
 This infection is also called yersiniosis.
 Most cases of infection in the U.S. are from a type of bacteria called Yersinia enterocolitica.
 This illness is most common in children.
 It tends to strike more often during the winter.
-Eating or handling undercooked pork—especially pork chitterlings, or intestines—raises the risk for this infection because pigs often carry this type of bacteria.
+Eating or handling undercooked pork—especially pork chitterlings, or intestines—raises the risk for this infection.
+This is because pigs often carry this type of bacteria.

 Why do I need this test?